IBM/serverless-home-automation/README.md

 wsk action create iot-pub iot-pub.py
 ```

 Once the actions are successfully created, we can set default service credentials for each of the actions.
 Otherwise we’d have to pass in the service credentials every time we’d like our actions to call the Watson services.
-To obtain these credentials, click each provisioned service in the IBM Cloud dashboard, and then select the “View credentials” dropdown.
+To obtain these credentials, click each provisioned service in the IBM Cloud dashboard, and then select the `View credentials` dropdown.

 <p align="center">
 <img src="/images/stt_creds.png" data-canonical-src="/images/stt_creds.png" width="600" height="400" style="margin-left: auto; margin-right: auto;" />